darrellsuggs/darrell.thoughts/_posts/2025-07-20-d0001-dad-mode-age-in-dad-years.md

 You want to protect them, help them grow, support them, catch them when they stumble, and love them.
 Just be that rock, no matter what the circumstances.

-Finally, alas, the role of dad does *not* come with a handbook.
+Finally, alas, the role of dad does *not* come with a handbook -- you just have to figure it out as you go.
 Someone should really fix that.

-Until then, I'll just keep racking up the dad years -- I'm shooting for at least 200.
+Until then, I'll just keep racking up the dad years -- I'm at 131 now, but shooting for at least 200.

 <p align="center"> <img src="{{ site.baseurl }}/assets/images/d0001-01.jpg" width="150"> </p>